 2. Pick the Best Times to Visit

-Right now, you can only book reservations for up to 120 days in advance.
-Here are two additional links you may find hopful at this time when planning your visit:
+Here are two additional links you may find hopful when planning your visit:

 - Disneyland Park Availability Calendar — This calendar allows you to make sure the park you want to visit is available on the day you want to visit (before you buy or start to reserve).

-- Disneyland 1-Day Ticket Tier Calendar — Disneyland 1-Day tickets vary in price by day.
-There are six price tiers.
-Popular days such as weekends and holidays are higher tiers and cost more than, say, Tuesdays and Wednesdays at a non-peak time.
+- Disneyland 1-Day Ticket Tier Calendar — Disneyland 1-Day tickets vary in price by day (from $103 to $206)!
+There are seven price tiers.
+Popular days such as weekends and holiday periods are higher tiers and cost more than, say, Tuesdays and Wednesdays at a non-peak time.
 This calendar shows you the price per day.
 If you purchase multi-day tickets, you don't need to worry about this calendar.

 3. Stay at a Disneyland Resort Hotel

-For the most immersive Disneyland experience, stay on property.
-The three on-site hotels — Disneyland Hotel, Disney's Grand Californian Hotel and Disney's Paradise Pier Hotel — are creatively themed with great Disney touches (plus you can save money by booking your stay through us!).
+For the most immersive Disneyland experience, stay on the property.
+The three on-site hotels — Disneyland Hotel, Disney's Grand Californian Hotel and Disney's Pixar Place Hotel — are creatively themed with magical Disney touches (plus you can save money by booking your stay through us!).

-The hotel guest security screening opens before any other security, so if you want to be the first one at the park gates, staying on-site is a nice perk.
+If you want to be the first one at the park gates, staying on-site is a nice perk.
 Resort guests at the Grand Californian can use the dedicated resort entrance to Disney California Adventure from Disney's Grand Californian Hotel & Spa, which is a nice perk to staying there.
 (Here are even more benefits to staying at a Disneyland Resort hotel.)
 You'll want to choose that park as your first park of the day if park hopping.
+Disney's Pixar Place Hotel also has a dedicated entrance into Disney California Adventure.
+Any on-site hotel guest with a room key can use it.

 4. Can't Stay on Property?
 Stay Close by

 Some of the off-site hotels near Disneyland are actually closer than the on-site hotels and less than a five-minute walk to the Esplanade that connects the entrances of Disneyland Park and Disney California Adventure.
-If you stay close by, you won't have to pay to park at Disneyland and you won't lose any time in the parking garage or the long walk over to the parks from there.
-There are other benefits of staying at hotels near Disneyland too!
-There are also hotels that are a short walk to the free parking lot shuttles at Toy Story Lot.
+If you stay close by, you won't have to pay to park at Disneyland, and you won't lose any time in the parking garage or waiting for transportation.
+There are other benefits of staying at hotels near Disneyland, too!
+Some hotels are a short walk to the free parking lot shuttles at the Toy Story Lot.
 (Ribbit!
 We can save you $$$ if you book your hotel through Undercover Tourist!)
 People start to line up at Harbor Boulevard security before 7 a.m., but once the security line starts moving (about 45 minutes before the park opens), it goes quickly.

 5. Ease Your Way Through the Security Line

 The best way to get through the security line quickly is to be prepared.
 Only bring the items you will need for the day.
 Bring bags with the fewest zippers and compartments possible.
-Make sure all of your bags are out and open for the cast member to peek into.
-Have keys, cell phone, coins and any metal devices in your pockets in bags or ready to be placed on the table at the security scanners.
+Make sure all of your bags are out and open for the cast members to peek into.
+Have keys, cell phones, coins and any metal devices in your pockets in bags or ready to be placed on the table at the security scanners.
 Have something that you know will buzz, such as a belt?
 Take it off and shove it into a bag for a moment.
+Avoid sunglasses cases and bags withing bags.
+They'll just slow you down.
 At times, some security entrances have an expedited screening for people with no bags.
 If you have no bags to check, you may save yourself a long line there!

 Remove all banned items from your bags before you visit such as selfie sticks, loose ice, whistles, pocket knives, balls or zip ties or restraining devices.
 It's a bummer to have to go all the way back to return an item you frogot was in your bag (or dispose of it).
 Make sure your stroller fits the guidelines so you don't get turned away.
 Read more in our post on using a stroller at Disneyland.